Hardeoluwa/DataAnalysis-Assessment/README.md

 ## Challenges Encountered for Q2
 **Inconsistent Date Ranges**: Differences in transaction date formats and the need to align the calculation of months for accurate averaging.
 **Resolution** : Used SQL date functions like `DATEDIFF` and `TIMESTAMPDIFF(MONTH, ..., CURRENT_DATE)` to maintain consistency.
-**Challenge:** Accurately deriving monthly averages from transaction dates posed a logic hurdle.
+**Challenge:** Accurately deriving monthly averages from transaction dates was quite tasking.
-**Resolution:** I extracted month-level grouping from the transaction timestamp and used COUNT + DISTINCT month combinations to derive monthly transaction frequency, then wrapped the logic into a CASE WHEN to categorize users intuitively.
+**Resolution:** I extracted month-level grouping from the transaction timestamp and used COUNT(DISTINCT) month combinations to derive monthly transaction frequency, then embedded it into a CASE WHEN function to be able to categorize users effectively.

 ### Question 3: Account Inactivity Alert
 **Task**:  Find all active accounts (savings or investments) with no transactions in the last 1 year (365 days) .